-UK Brexit deal points to more distant trade ties with EU
+UK heading for 'fairly hard' Brexit if Johnson deal passes

 “This government appears to want an FTA and that is very different: that means there would still be regulatory barriers particularly in goods between Great Britain and the EU.”

+Rachel Kent, a financial services lawyer at Hogan Lovells, said the original political declaration already tied regulatory alignment to market access in a future UK trade deal with the EU, Britain’s biggest financial services customer.

+But the revision made this more explicit, she said.
+British regulators have said they do not want to become ‘rule takers’ rather than rulemakers after Brexit, increasing the chance of divergence and barriers between British and EU financial services markets.

-He added that Britain’s new freedom to sign its own bilateral trade deals around the world was unlikely to offset the lost economic activity.
+Stojanovic added that Britain’s new freedom to sign its own bilateral trade deals around the world was unlikely to offset the lost economic activity.

 “If the UK did a deal with everybody ... it would benefit in 15 years the UK GDP by 0.2%.
 Most free trade agreements do not benefit GDP very much.”

-Reporting by David Milliken; Editing by Giles Elgood
+Additional reporting by Huw Jones; Editing by Giles Elgood and Catherine Evans